 What’s behind the door?
 Honestly, I have no idea.
 Childhood trauma, grief- who knows?
 That’s for the therapist to hopefully figure out.. when I eventually get one.
 All I know is that behind it, is every bad feeling, every bad thought I have ever had and that until a professional gets in there and clears it out, it needs to remain shut.

 Last year I decided that I needed other things in my life to help make me feel that I was more than just my door.
 I started exercising regularly, reconnected with friends and had a job I adored.
 It was probably the best year of my life since I lost my Mum in 2014.
 And then one day in September playing netball I ruptured my Achilles.

-Like sand slipping through my fingers I lost everything I had worked so hard to build up.
+Like sand slipping through my fingers, I lost everything I had worked so hard to build up.
 I was basically housebound for 2 months, couldn’t work, couldn’t leave, couldn’t wash my hair without help.
 One by one every good thing about me was lost until all that was left was what I started with at the beginning.
 My door.
-I started drinking, sleeping around, spiralling out of control, which was pretty hard to do wearing an orthopaedic boot.
+I started drinking, sleeping around, spiraling out of control, which was pretty hard to do wearing an orthopedic boot.
 My friends noticed but couldn’t stop me; nothing can ever stop me.
-And whilst I was distracted in this one woman mission to destroy my life, slowly the door began to open.
+And whilst I was distracted in this one-woman mission to destroy my life, slowly the door began to open.
 I didn’t even notice at first until one night, that I’ll go into a bit later on, it all came crashing through.

 I looked at my life, I looked at myself, my soul and all I saw was dark.
 I brought nothing to the table.
 It is a horrible moment in your life when you realize you cause more sadness in this world than you bring happiness.
 The pain I was feeling is only worth it when you have something to fight for.
 What was the point in fighting for someone that had no reason to be fought for?
 And so I stopped fighting.
 I tried to end it.